We will start regulating pre-paid funeral plans in 2022. Find out what this will mean for you.

 This means you don't have access to the ombudsman service if you have a complaint against a funeral plan firm.

 You also don't have protection from the FSCS if your provider or intermediary fails.
 If this happens, you may not get all your money back.
+Find out more about FSCS protection.

 Buying a funeral plan before 29 July 2022